 11.14.
-EURO ISTOXX 50 ESG FOCUS DECREMENT 5% INDICES
+EURO iSTOXX 50 ESG FOCUS DECREMENT 5% INDICES

 The Decrement Index (see table below) replicates the return of an investment into the Underlying Index (see table below) assuming a constant 5% performance deduction per annum.
-The performance deduction accrues constantly on a daily basis.
+The performance deduction accrues constantly on a daily basis (using an Actual/365 Fixed day count convention).
 Consequently, due to the percentage of performance being subtracted, the Decrement Index underperforms the standard net/ gross return version of the Underlying index that includes net/ gross dividend investments.
 The Decrement Index may perform better than the standard price version of the Underlying Index, which does not consider dividend investments, if the overall net/ gross dividend yield of the Underlying index is greater than the value being subtracted.